KarmaYama/cleansh/cleansh/COMMANDS.md

 My email is test@example.com but I don't want to redact it.
 ```

-**Why this is useful:** This precise control helps `cleansh` adapt to your specific data environment, minimizing unintended redactions while ensuring sensitive data is still caught by other active rules.
+**Why this is useful:** This precise control helps `CleanSH` adapt to your specific data environment, minimizing unintended redactions while ensuring sensitive data is still caught by other active rules.

 #### Rule Configurations: `default` vs. `strict`